-The Orange Micro Terror takes Orange's world renowned vintage british tube tone, and packs it into their smallest package yet.
-Having already rocked the world with the 'Tiny' range of Terror amps, they have done it again with the Micro Terror - a micro 20W amp with enough bark and bite to convincingly power a 4 ohm 4x12 cab!
+The Orange Micro Terror takes Orange's world renowned vintage British tube tone, and packs it into their smallest package yet.
+Having already rocked the world with the 'Tiny' range of Terror amps, they have done it again with the Micro Terror - a micro 20W amp with enough bark and bite to convincingly power an 8 or 16 ohm 4x12 cab!

 The Micro Terror truly astounds when the speaker out socket is plugged into a 4x12", which makes it ideal for studio, live rehearsal and even the local pub gig.
 Sound engineers will be back on your Christmas card list as the MT allows you big gig sounds at mixable levels.
 At 0.85kg, its smaller than a bag of sugar, at £99, it's fantastic value for money... neither your wallet or your back need take the strain in exchange for a classic guitar sound!

 For what it is, it's fairly good.
 I'm not going into how much it costs because I tried one for a week for free when looking after it for a friend moving house, and think price is irrelevant anyway.
 You buy what you like.
 Anyway, the sound you get is what you'd expect, you're never going to get that full blooded tube sound from something this small, no matter what your setup.
 It sounds like it has been made to sound like a bigger Orange amp, which it does better than a lot of its competitors (I'm looking at Marshall, Vox and Fender 30w and less).
 With other smaller versions of big amps, you get something irritating beyond belief and big heap of expensive disappointment.

 This is a bit different, it's ballsy, but needs a damn good cab and at least one FX pedal to sound right.
 I played through it with my Gibson Flying V with great success, both clean and at the edge, but when I tried my Peavey Wolfgang I was a bit disappointed, same with my Strat.